DeepChainBio/deepchain-apps/README.md

     ├── DESC.md # Desciption file of the application, feel free to put a maximum of information.
     ├── __init__.py
     ├── app.py # main application script.
 Main class must be named App.
+    └── Optional : model.py # file to register the models you use in app.py.
     └── tags.json # file to register the tags on the hub.

 ```

 The main class must be named ```App``` in ```app.py```